yonihod/allero-backend-work/README.md

   `GITHUB_TOKEN`

- Create a github token or app token to github and save it on
+ Create a github token or app token to github and save it in the `.env` file fill up the other params

 `docker-compose up`